Sanglorian/orcus/Orcus Rulebook - current.md

 You can benefit from only one shield at a time.

-Light shields are strapped to your arm, you can still use your hand (e.g. to hold things or climb, but not to wield a weapon).
+Light shields are strapped to your arm, you can still use your hand (for example, to hold things or climb, but not to wield a weapon).
 Heavy shields are strapped to your arm and held in your hand, so you cannot use your hand for anything else.

 A shield's bonus applies to Armor Class and Reflex defenses.